PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

     Added ``name`` to the ``options``.

   .. versionchanged:: 1.9.0
-    Passing a string or list of strings instead of a :class:`DNSRule` is deprecated, use :func:`NetmaskGroupRule` or :func:`SuffixMatchNodeRule` instead
+    Passing a string or list of strings instead of a :class:`DNSRule` is deprecated, use :func:`NetmaskGroupRule` or :func:`QNameSuffixRule` instead

   Add a Rule and Action to the existing rules.
   If a string (or list of) is passed as the first parameter instead of a :class:`DNSRule`, it behaves as if the string or list of strings was passed to :func:`NetmaskGroupRule` or :func:`SuffixMatchNodeRule`.